blackmaskexe/github-foundations/01 - Git/04 - Git Remotes, Cloning.md

 - a git remote represents the reference to a remote location where a copy of the repository is hosted
 - you can have multiple remote entries for your git repo
+	- this means that you can have your local git repo be connected to multiple remote git providers like GitHub, AWS CodeCommit, GitLab, etc
 - "origin" is the most common remote name for a remote repo, represents the repo from which everyone is working
 - this is most likely the name of your remote repository if you cloned it or something like that
-- remote references are stored inside the .git/config file
+- remote references are stored inside the `.git/config` file

 ## Most Important Git Remote Commands: